 Option 2: Include the following for customers that are JOEs.

-2.«#» “Contract High Water Mark” or “CHWM”(XX/XX/XX Version) means the amount of Firm Requirements Power (expressed in annual Average Megawatts) that a customer is eligible to access at Tier 1 Rates.
-The amount of Firm Requirements Power a customer purchases at Tier 1 Rates is limited to the lesser of its CHWM or its Net Requirement.
-Each «Customer Name» Member has its individual CHWM stated in Exhibit B and «Customer Name»’s CHWM is the sum of its Members’ CHWMs.
+2.«#» “Contract High Water Mark” or “CHWM”(XX/XX/XX Version) means the sum of «Customer Name» Members’ CHWMs.
 [LF]

 End Option 2

+2.«#» “Contract High Water Mark Contract” or “CHWM Contract”(XX/XX/XX Version) means the power sales agreement between a customer and BPA that contains a Contract High Water Mark (CHWM), and under which the customer purchases power from BPA at rates established by BPA in accordance with the PRDM.
+[LF, SL, BL]

+2.«#» “Contract High Water Mark Implementation Policy” or “CHWM Implementation Policy”(XX/XX/XX Version) means the policy that documents the process details around the FY 2026 CHWM Calculation Process and Above-CHWM Load Process.
+[LF, SL, BL]

+2.«#» “CHWM Modeled Augmentation”(XX/XX/XX Version) means a PRDM construct of a flat annual block of power used to establish the simulated Slice capability.
+[SL]

+2.«#» “CHWM System”(XX/XX/XX Version) means the annual Tier 1 Firm System Output, reduced for annual Designated System Obligations plus annual CHWM Modeled Augmentation as determined in each 7(i) Process.
+[SL]

 2.«#» “Coulee-Chief Complex”(XX/XX/XX Version) means the two hydroelectric projects located in the middle reach of the Columbia River, consisting of Grand Coulee and Chief Joseph.
 [SL]

+2.«#» “Cumulative Prior Load”(XX/XX/XX Version) shall have the meaning as established in section 20.3.5.2.
+[LF, SL, BL]

+2.«#» “Customer Facing Interface” or “CFI”(XX/XX/XX Version) shall have the meaning as defined in section 5.9.1.
+[SL]

 2.«#» “Customer Inputs” (XX/XX/XX Version) means the discharge, elevation, or generation requests at each of the Simulator Projects that «Customer Name» submits as inputs to the Simulator pursuant to section 3.3 of Exhibit L. [SL]

+2.«#» “Cycle” or “Charge Cycle”(XX/XX/XX Version) shall have the meaning as defined in section 6 of Exhibit J. [LF, SL, BL]

+2.«#» “Cycles per Day”(XX/XX/XX Version) shall have the meaning as defined in section 6 of Exhibit J. [LF, SL, BL]

 2.«#» “Dedicated Resource”(XX/XX/XX Version) means a Specified Resource or a Committed Power Purchase Amount listed in Exhibit A that «Customer Name» is required by statute to provide or obligates itself to provide under this Agreement for use to serve its Total Retail Load.
 [LF, SL, BL]

+Drafter’s Note: Include the following only for customers that choose Flat Monthly Block with PNR Shaping Capacity with PLVS

+2.«#» “Dedicated Resource Peaking Capability”(XX/XX/XX Version) shall have the meaning as defined in section 1.4.8.1.1 of Exhibit C. [BL]

+End Option

-2.«#» “Default User Interface” or “DUI”(XX/XX/XX Version) shall have the meaning as defined in section 5.9.1.1.
+2.«#» “Default User Interface” or “DUI” shall have the meaning as defined in section 5.9.1.
 [SL]

 2.«#» “Designated System Obligations”(XX/XX/XX Version) means the set of obligations specified in Table 3-2 of the PRDM, that: (1) are directly assigned to the generation output or capability of the Tier 1 System Resources; or (2) are incurred because of contracts, operational obligations, memorandums of agreement, treaties, statutes, regulations, court orders, or executive orders, individually or in combination, that create a firm obligation for the Tier 1 System Resources.
 Designated System Obligations also includes the portion of BPA’s ancillary and control area service obligations that are provided from the Tier 1 System Resources.
 [SL]